-- 9. The existing narrow Sandfields estate road is already the subject of considerable concern in the village.
-The housing development in this area has limited off-street parking availability due to the design and layout.
-Consequently it has a significant level of onstreet parking which in combination with the relatively narrow carriageway width poses a constraint on the further use of these roads. - 10.
-Consultation has demonstrated local concerns regarding its current level of use given that it is used to service not only the existing housing estate but also the Village Hall and the Primary School.
-The existing residential on street parking in the estate and the school related traffic causes significant congestion at morning and evening peak school hours.

-- 11. This vehicular and pedestrian conflict is detrimental to road safety.
-It is considered by many local residents and users to be potentially dangerous in view of the large numbers of parents with small children off-loading or picking up and walking to or from school. - 12.
+- 14. Consultation has demonstrated local concerns regarding its current level of use given that it is used to service not only the existing housing estate but also the Village Hall and the Primary School.
+The existing residential on street parking in the estate and the school related traffic causes significant congestion at morning and evening peak school hours. - 15.
+This vehicular and pedestrian conflict is detrimental to road safety.
+It is considered by many local residents and users to be potentially dangerous in view of the large numbers of parents with small children off-loading or picking up and walking to or from school. - 16.
 Consequently it would not therefore be satisfactory to service the housing site allocation from Sandfield since this would add considerably to the through flow of traffic at these peak school hours.
-These matters have been widely discussed in the village for some years and concerns were raised at the public meeting on the Plan when the options were presented. - 13.
-A new vehicular access into the housing site allocation from Lavington Lane is therefore proposed which would probably be broadly in the middle of the northern boundary of the site to take advantage of the greatest visibility splays in either direction down Lavington Lane. - Y distance envelope of visibility - 14.
-A visibility splay with an X distance of 2.4m and a Y distance between 54m and 120m will be required depending on the 85th percentile speed of traffic using Lavington Lane.
-The site frontage has a sufficient length to secure the maximum of these visibility splay distances.
-However it is proposed that the current 40mph speed limit should be reviewed.
+These matters have been widely discussed in the village for some years and concerns were raised at the public meeting on the Plan when the options were presented.